 Payton Turner is an artist, designer, and the co-founder of Flat Vernacular, a critically acclaimed wallpaper and fabric design studio.
 Payton is the creative director and CEO of Flat Vernacular, the author of coloring book Every Little Thing, and has worked in illustration, interior design, and brand consultation for private clients.
 The first book she picked out by herself from the bookstore was What Next, Baby Bear? by Jill Murphy.
 She launched GAL with co-founder Eliza Wexelman in 2015.

 Follow Payton's personal Instagram @paytoncturner

 Eliza Wexelman is a graphic designer who splits her time between work and further education in graphic design.
 Prior to relocating to Los Angeles, Eliza worked on the set of CBS’ hit detective show Blue Bloods in New York City among other television shows and movies.
-Her favorite book is The Bone Clocks by David Mitchell.
-Eliza firmly believes that books are her very best friends.
+Her favorite romance novel is Wuthering Heights by Emily Brontë.
+Eliza firmly believes that books are her very best friends, or at least some really good friends who talk to you right before bed and help you go to sleep.
 She launched GAL with co-founder Payton Turner in 2015.

 Follow Eliza's personal Instagram @elizawexelman

 Help us continue to grow.
 Each donation goes directly towards the daily operations of GAL.
 Thank you!